solacemind/solacemind.github.io/README.md

 🚀 Live Project

-Experience the full platform, including concept, technology, benefits, and roadmap, on the official project landing page
+Experience the full platform, including concept, technology, benefits, and roadmap, on the official project landing page.

 ---